plast-lab/doop/docs/documentation.md

 * define the option in the `ANALYSIS_OPTIONS` list.
 For String options, it is currently necessary to define the argName of the option.
-* implement the validation/checks required for the new option (if any) in the `doop.core.AnalysisFactory`,
+* implement the validation/checks required for the new option (if any) in the `AnalysisFactory`,
-* update the implementation of `doop.core.Analysis` to take into account the new option during the execution of the analysis phases.
+* update the implementation of `Analysis` to take into account the new option during the execution of the analysis phases.

 #### Other classes
-The Java/Groovy part of Doop contains some additional helper classes including the `doop.core.OS`, `doop.core.JRE`, `doop.core.PreprocessorFlag` Enums and the `doop.preprocess.*` package which offers a Java-only C preprocessor.
+The Java/Groovy part of Doop contains some additional helper classes including the `OS`, `JRE`, `PreprocessorFlag` Enums and the `org.clyze.doop.preprocess.*` package which offers a Java-only C preprocessor.

 ### The classes of the Doop CLI {#design.cli}

-#### doop.Main
+#### Main
 The entry point of the Doop framework.
-The `doop.Main` class collects the command-line options supplied by the user and starts the execution of the analysis.
+The `Main` class collects the command-line options supplied by the user and starts the execution of the analysis.

-#### doop.CommandLineAnalysisFactory
+#### CommandLineAnalysisFactory
-The class extends `doop.core.AnalysisFactory` to enable the creation of a `doop.core.Analysis` object from the command line arguments and/or a properties file.
+The class extends `AnalysisFactory` to enable the creation of a `Analysis` object from the command line arguments and/or a properties file.

 [^about]: This document is to be used with [Pandoc](http://johnmacfarlane.net/pandoc/), using an invocation like the